US Supreme Court deals blow to LGBT rights in web designer case | Law-Order

 President Joe Biden, a Democrat, criticized the ruling.
 "In America, no person should face discrimination simply because of who they are or who they love," Biden said in a statement, adding that he fears the ruling could invite more discrimination.

 "More broadly, today's decision weakens long-standing laws that protect all Americans against discrimination in public accommodations - including people of color, people with disabilities, people of faith and women," Biden added.
-The justices in recent years has backed LGBT rights in major cases, though the court has since moved rightward.
-A 2015 decision by the court legalized gay marriage nationwide.
-In a 2020 ruling, it found that a federal law barring workplace discrimination protects gay and transgender employees.
+The justices in recent years had backed LGBT rights in major cases, though the court has since moved rightward.
+A 2015 decision legalized gay marriage nationwide.
+A 2020 ruling found that a federal law barring workplace discrimination protects gay and transgender employees.

-Smith, who lives in the Denver suburb of Littleton, is an evangelical Christian who has said she believes marriage is only between a man and a woman.
+PUBLIC ACCOMMODATIONS LAW Smith, who lives in the Denver suburb of Littleton, is an evangelical Christian who has said she believes marriage is only between a man and a woman.
 She preemptively sued Colorado's civil rights commission and other state officials in 2016 because she said she feared being punished for refusing to serve gay weddings under Colorado's public accommodations law.
-Smith and her lawyers have said she is not discriminating against anyone but objects to messages that contradict her Christian beliefs.

-A RIPPLE EFFECT?
-Colorado, civil rights groups and numerous legal scholars warned of a ripple effect if Smith won, allowing discrimination based not only on a business owners' religious beliefs, but potentially racist, sexist and anti-religious views.
+Smith called Friday's ruling a victory for all Americans, adding, "Colorado can't force me or anyone to say something we don't believe."
+Sotomayor warned that the ruling could cause a ripple effect of discrimination, particularly since the case was decided on free speech grounds, rather than religious rights.

 Public accommodations laws exist in many states, banning discrimination in areas such as housing, hotels, retail businesses, restaurants and educational institutions.
 Colorado first enacted one in 1885.
 Its current Anti-Discrimination Act bars businesses open to the public from denying goods or services to people because of race, gender, sexual orientation, religion and certain other characteristics.
 Colorado argued that its Anti-Discrimination Act regulates sales, not speech, to ensure "equal access and equal dignity."
 Smith thus is free to sell whatever she wants, including websites with biblical passages stating an opposite-sex vision of marriage.

-Kelley Robinson, president of LGBT civil rights group Human Rights Campaign, called Friday's decision "a deeply troubling crack in our progress and should be alarming to us all.
-People deserve to have commercial spaces that are safe and welcoming.
-This decision continues to affirm how radical and out-of-touch this court is."
-Biden's administration argued that Smith's bid for an exemption went too far because she sought a right to refuse to create a wedding website of any kind for a same-sex couple, even a basic one simply stating logistical details.
+Kelley Robinson, president of LGBT civil rights group Human Rights Campaign, called Friday's decision "a deeply troubling crack in our progress and should be alarming to us all."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)